Manuel Insaurralde

-Carlos Manuel Insaurralde (born 31 January 1999) is an Argentine professional footballer who plays as a central midfielder for Gimnasia La Plata, on loan from San Lorenzo.
+Carlos Manuel Insaurralde (born 31 January 1999) is an Argentine professional footballer who plays as a central midfielder for San Lorenzo.

 Club career

 Insaurralde spent his opening youth years with local team Internacionale de Obrero from 2005, prior to joining Boca Unidos' system in 2014.
 In 2015, following an unsuccessful trial with River Plate, Insaurralde joined San Lorenzo.
 He was promoted into the club's senior squad three years later, when he was selected for his professional debut on 22 October 2018 against San Martín; featuring for seventy-six minutes of a 2–1 victory.

 After eleven appearances, Insaurralde left on loan in January 2020 to Ecuadorian Serie A side Universidad Católica until the end of the year.
 He participated in twenty-three matches during the 2020 campaign, which included a Copa Sudamericana bow on 12 February against Lanús.

 In July 2021, Insaurralde once again left on loan, this time to Gimnasia La Plata on a deal until the end of 2022, with a purchase option for 50% of his card.